AdobeDocs/document-cloud-learn.en/help/sign/sign-usecase/recipes.md

 # Use case recipes

-Click to view how to set up these e-signature use cases.
+Speed up your organization's digital workflows with these government and commercial e-signature examples.
+Click to view a PDF with resouces and details on how to set up these specific e-signature use cases.

 ## Government use cases